Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 May 16 Halifax Liverpool May 30 SC 176 Escort Oiler.

-See SC 176
+See ships in SC convoys.

 Cargo Problems - 1940:

-(As can be seen, some of the dates in this report are different from those found in the Voyage Record and on Page 1 of the documents received from the Norwegian National Archives - I've chosen to leave them "as is".
-The source for this report is given at the end of this page).
+As can be seen, some of the dates in this report are different from those found in the Voyage Record and on Page 1 of the documents received from the Norwegian National Archives - I've chosen to leave them "as is".
+The source for this report is given at the end of this page.

 Dageid had an unlucky start with many delays.
 When Norway was invaded on Apr.
 9-1940 she was in the middle of the Atlantic, en route from Antwerp to Aruba to pick up a cargo, and was ordered by Clarcton & Co., London as well as Standard Oil Co., New York (I assume this has something to with the contract she was on at the time) to go to Trinidad for further orders, arriving there on Apr.
 19, and didn't depart for Aruba until May 6.
 While still in Trinidad she had been taken over by Nortraship (Apr.
 23) and was told by them to unload the cargo from Aruba at Marseilles or St. Louis du Rhone instead of Vado, which was the original order, so on May 10 she proceeded for Marseilles via Gibraltar for further travelling instructions, arriving Marseilles on June 1.
 While waiting for a pilot, German aircraft started to bomb the harbour, returning that night and again the next day.
 Her cargo consisted of petrol, so authorities found it rather risky for her to remain and ordered her out to sea again, without the unloading even having started because no barges could be obtained to transport the cargo on to Switzerland, nor could tanks be obtained in which to keep the petrol on shore.